 Whilst these provisions have received Royal Assent, they are not yet in force.
-Secondary legislation to implement the housing administrator regime is yet to be issued, and much of the detail of how the regime is to work is not yet clear.
+Secondary legislation to implement the housing administrator regime has been published in draft form but a date for bringing it into effect has not yet been confirmed.